apache/druid/docs/api-reference/data-management-api.md

 ### Mark all non-overshadowed segments used

-Marks the state of all non-overshadowed unused segments of a datasource as used.
+Marks the state of all unused segments of a datasource as used given that they are not already overshadowed by other segments.
 The endpoint returns the number of changed segments.

 Note that this endpoint returns an HTTP `200 OK` response code even if the datasource doesn't exist.
-Check the response payload to confirm if any segment was actually updated.
+Check the response payload to get the number of segments actually updated.

 #### URL